MerianSurvey/merian_schemas/browser/index.md

 ---
 layout: schema_index
-title: Science Data Model Schemas
+title: Science Data Model Schemas for Merian
 ---
 This schema browser provides a view on a curated subset of the Rubin Observatory's database schemas for user-facing data products (the Science Data Model, or SDM).
 These pages are rendered directly from the latest